Extended to July 12, 2015

 During the past decade, AMOCA’s core collection has grown, developed, and “come of age” through devoted philanthropy and strategic acquisition.
 First and foremost, the museum’s progress and success have been the result of the resolute efforts of founder David Armstrong.
 Working in partnership with dedicated staff and a guiding Board of Trustees, Armstrong has engendered a productive collaboration, bringing depth and breath to the institution and nurturing the expansion of the collection.

-On view will be exceptional examples of ceramics drawn from the donations of the large, singular collections of David and Julie Armstrong, Frieda Bradshear, Bill Burke, Spencer Davis, Bob & Colette Wilson, James and Jackie Voel, and Gail M. & Robert A. Brown, Enrique Serrato, all major donors.
+On view will be exceptional examples of ceramics drawn from the donations of the large, singular collections of David and Julie Armstrong, Frieda Bradshear, Bill Burke, Spencer Davis, Bob and Colette Wilson, James and Jackie Voel, Gail M. and Robert A. Brown, and Enrique Serrato, all major donors.
 Complementing this arrangement will be outstanding pieces from individuals who have gifted key works to AMOCA since its inception.

 On the occasion of its tenth anniversary, AMOCA swings wide its vault doors and shares its splendors with the viewing public.
 We invite you to journey through this vast ceramic wonderland and become enlightened, intrigued, and inspired.

 —Jo Lauria, Guest Curator

 909.865.3146 | firstname.lastname@example.org

 The museum is open Fridays, Saturdays, and Sundays, 11 AM–4 PM.
 Reserving tickets in advance is strongly encouraged.
 Tickets may reserved by clicking here.

 For information about Ceramics Studio hours and availability, please click the link below.